-A faculty member and Dean, or another administrator, work together to present the new degree-granting program to the Provost Council.
-Provost Council review of a proposal for new program/offering can occur in the same timeframe as Faculty Senate review of the proposal.
-The Provost Council members offer comments and suggestions during the presentation of the new degree-granting program.
-This feedback is forwarded to the Provost, and the Provost follows up, as necessary, with other relevant bodies.
+The proposal's original author or secondary co-author as described under "II.
+NEW PROGRAM/OFFERING GENERATION: PROGRAM PROPOSAL" will present the new degree-granting program to the Provost Council.
+Provost Council members offer comments and suggestions during the presentation, which are forwarded to the Provost, and the Provost follows up, as necessary, with other relevant bodies.